king-watson/music-mixer-kw/assets/dev-doc.md

 Research:

 Based on the in class examples shown in class I have thought about how to implement my passion with this assignment.
-I have researched and hand pickked the most iconic goal horns in hockey.
+I have researched and hand picked my favourite audios.
 Songs that go together with the drag n drop feature we are to make during this task.

 Java script allows you to drag n drop items using tags such as (dragstart) (dragover) (drop) these are needed to handle interactions.